apache/predictionio/docs/manual/cookbook/evaluation.md

 3. Actual Result.
 It is the ground truth.
 For MLC, it is the actual rating users gave to items.
-Actual Result is hidden from the prediction and serving components, it is exclusively used by the evaluation metrics to compute the quality of actual instance.
+Actual Result is hidden from the prediction and serving components, it is exclusively used by the evaluation component to compute the quality of actual instance.

 The question is how to construct Queries using MovieLens data set.
 The data set